carlinyuen/UISidebarViewController/README.md

 UISidebarViewController
 =======================

 Simplest darn iOS sidebar menu implementation ever.
-Clean, simple, sidebar panel from left or right, works with rotations, can supply basic custom animations.
+Clean, simple, sidebar panel from left or right, works with rotations, can supply basic custom animations, and you have full control over the sidebar and center views to manipulate their transparency and content, with exception to the frames of the views since we have to modify those to fit the UISidebarViewController and animate the sidebar.

 Supports iOS 6 and 7.
 NOTE: sidebar appears OVER the main center view.

 Keywords: Xcode, ios, sidebar, menu, hamburger, panel, simple.